How To Create a Personal Balance Sheet

 The sum of all of the money you owe is your liabilities.
 As you start to pay down your debt, your total liabilities will decrease.

 The difference between your assets and your liabilities is your net worth.
 You can start to increase your net worth by decreasing your liabilities, increasing your assets, or by doing both!
 Make sure you continuously update your balance sheet—at least twice per year—to ensure that you are meeting all of your financial goals.
-For help calculating your net worth, use this simple Net Worth Worksheet.
+For help calculating your net worth with a balance sheet, use this simple Net Worth Worksheet.